Secure Remote Access

 *3300E supports 1,024 Tunnel Mode APs

-Table 1: Number of concurrent VPN connections supported by the various FortiGate NGFWs.
+Table 1: Number of simultaneous VPN connections supported by the various FortiGate NGFWs.

-In this sense, the Forti One IT together with Fortinet, is able to provide customized home office solutions for all remote workers:
+In this sense Forti One IT together with Fortinet, is able to provide customized home office solutions for all remote workers:

-At the same time, basic remote workers can connect to the organization using FortiClient integrated with VPN and verify your identity with FortiToken for multi-factor authentication.
+At the same time, basic remote workers can connect to the organization using FortiClient integrated into VPN and verify your identity with FortiToken for multi-factor authentication.

 Work and remote access with Fortinet

-Figure 1: Example of a Fortinet deployment for remote working
+Figure 1: Example of Fortinet Implementation for Remote Work

-This can not only include the ability to operate in multiple parallel IT environments, but also the inclusion of staff system administrators, IT support technicians, and emergency responders.
+This not only includes the ability to operate in several parallel IT environments, but also the inclusion of system administrators, IT support technicians and emergency teams.

 In short, for these users the deployment of an access point FortiAP in the alternative workplace, provides the level of access and security they require.
-As a result, providing secure wireless connectivity as well as a secure tunnel to the corporate network.
+As a result, it provides secure wireless connectivity as well as a secure tunnel to the corporate network.

 EN